 Plato asks whether piety is what the gods say it is or command piety because of its intrinsic nature, apart from their wishes.
 In Plato’s mind, the former makes the spirit of holiness arbitrary, one that could be changed on the whim of a god.
 The determination of goodness is not a single human person, and some conclude that it must be absolute and abstract.
 It is plausible to argue this way on the human level, for human goodness is shared by many.
 However, when we think of goodness as an attribute of God, we must surely think differently.

 Remember that not one of God’s attributes is strictly communicable.
 God’s goodness is strictly his own.
 So goodness is the behavior and self-revelation of a person, not a general or abstract concept.
 So the good is not, as in Plato’s view, an abstract form superior to God.
-Is the good, then, what God says it is?
-A mere human being cannot be the standard of goodness because his nature is not perfect.
+Is the good what God says it is?
+A mere human being cannot be the standard of goodness, because his nature is not perfect.
 Adolf Hitler, Josef Stalin, and Jim Jones have typically led them into sin, error, and death.
-A form of circularity here is unavoidable.
+Circularity here is unavoidable.
 God is both perfect and the ultimate standard of goodness.

-No human is capable of being absolutely good, for these reasons: Bach, Mozart, and Welk are human beings.
+No human can be great, for these reasons: Bach, Mozart, and Welk are human beings.
 None is fit to be the absolute criterion of musical excellence.
 There is always a kind of circularity when we are dealing with an ultimate standard.
-If one’s standard of truth is human reason, one can argue for that standard only by a rational argument.
+If one’s standard of truth is human reason, perhaps for that standard only by a rational argument.
 The same circularity is present in any attempt, Christian or non-Christian, to establish a criterion of goodness.
-Let us say that someone tries to prove that goodness is an abstract form without any personal exemplification.
+Let us say that someone tries to prove that goodness is an abstract form with no personal exemplification.
 He must then somehow derive specific ethical content from that form.
-Some might argue that circularity still presents a problem, despite the observations above.
+Some might argue that circularity still presents a problem, despite the observations noted above.
 However, that sort of objection is self-refuting.

 Why God is Morally Good

-the Bible does not say God is good because he says he is good, but because he is good.
+The Bible does not say God is good because he says he is good, but because he is good.
 Our uneasiness with this circularity stems partly from our tendency to reduce the differences between God and man.
 Everything we know about God’s goodness comes from him.
 God’s revelation is both our ultimate criterion of truth and our sole source of knowledge about God’s goodness.
-We believe that God is good, then, because God tells us that he is good.
-We are surrounded by evidence of God’s goodness.
+We believe God is good because God tells us he is good.
+Evidence of God’s goodness surrounds us.